fsharp/fslang-design/preview/FS-1090-Generic-struct-type-whose-fields-are-all-unmanaged-types-is-unmanaged.md

 Instances of both `MyStructGeneric<'T>` and `MyStructGenericWithNoConstraint<'T>` will be treated as unmanaged type as long as `'T` is being unmanaged.

-In other words, any generic struct type, with all of its fielads are known to be unmanaged, can be considered unmanaged, _with_ or _without_ the `unmanaged` constraint on type parameter(s)
+In other words, any generic struct type, with all of its fields are known to be unmanaged, can be considered unmanaged, _with_ or _without_ the `unmanaged` constraint on type parameter(s)

 ## Adjusted definition of an unmanaged type